BIGJRA/BIGJRA.github.io/reborn.md

 If you didn't make this choice, skip ahead to the next section.

 Talk to the chief to get the *Corrosive Mist Field Readout*.

-Defeat the officers milling about.
+**Police Officer Jameson.
+Field: No Field**
+- Growlithe, Lv.
+28, Serious Nature, IVs: 10

+**Police Officer Lambert.
+Field: No Field**
+- Herdier, Lv.
+27, Serious Nature, IVs: 10
+- Growlithe, Lv.
+27, Serious Nature, IVs: 10

+**Police Officer Blackwell.
+Field: No Field**
+- Flaaffy, Lv.
+27, Serious Nature, IVs: 10
+- Growlithe, Lv.
+28, Serious Nature, IVs: 10

 Turn all of the pillars blue.
 Each one will also change its neighbors, so keep that in mind while you solve this puzzle.